isamilefchik/convfade/README.md

 # ConvFade

-An experimental audio tool for integrating convolution into a crossfade.
+An experimental command-line audio tool for integrating convolution into a crossfade.

 #### Example: